DimTherapy/DFT_DTMF_Analysis_MATLAB/README.md

-# DFT, Signal Spectrum & DTFT Generation in MATLAB
+# DFT, Signal Spectrum & DTMF Generation in MATLAB

 This repository implements and analyzes three digital signal processing tasks in MATLAB, as part of the course *Signals and Systems 2 – Lab 3* at HAW Hamburg.